sheynkman-lab/Long-Read-Proteogenomics/modules/LR_ORFCalling/README.md

-# Long REad SMARTLinkCSS
-*Description of the module*
+# ORF calling from CPAT
+For each PB transcript and the set of candidate ORFs as determined by CPAT, select the most biologically plausible ORF based on several paramters.
+These paramters include the coding score and properties of the start ATG.

 ## Input
-- A
+- CPAT ORFs (TSV)
-- B
+- Gencode annotation (GTF)
+- SQANTI PB isoform classification
+- PB to gene map

 ## Output
-- C
-- D
+- table of best ORF with annotations

 ## Soure Module(s)
+- CPAT
-- None
+- SQANTI3

 ## Target Module(s)
-- None
+- RefinedDatabase

 ## Dependencies:
-- None
+- pandas

 ## Threads
-- None
+- 1-2 cpus

 ## Original Source
 - None